All Episodes

 Thank you.

-So either his foreign policies has failed, so the Department of Homeland Security can't protect us.
+So either his foreign policies have failed, so the Department of Homeland Security can't protect us, or his domestic programs have failed and his subjects are rioting in the streets.

 Big government, and Barney Frank said it.

-He was asked for his reaction, and he praised big government.
+He was asked for his reaction and he praised big government.

 Barney Frank's out there talking about it as a success.